nighttime/DL-Projects/README.md

 # Deep Learning Projects

-This repository is a collection of my DL projects.
+This repository is a collection of several deep learning demo projects.

 I use Python 3 with Keras and a TensorFlow backend.